BDX-town/Mangane/docs/architecture/OBSERVABILITY_AND_CI_INVENTORY.md

 - explicit distinction between administrator-trusted markup and remote user content;
 - CSP and integrity behavior;
 - secret handling in build logs and generated assets;
-- proof that private DSN credentials are not exposed beyond what browser Sentry clients necessarily require;
 - reproducible-build and environment-variable documentation.

 ## 5. Verified package command baseline